MorRaiola/BarrelHeartModel/Install/Linux/readme.txt

 -run_BarrelHeartModel.sh (shell script for temporarily setting environment variables and
                           executing the application)
    -to run the shell script, type

+## Important

+Before running `./run_BarrelHeartModel.sh`, make sure the `BarrelHeartModel` file is executable.
+If you get a "Permission denied" error, grant execution permissions with:

+        ```bash
+        chmod +x BarrelHeartModel

        ./run_BarrelHeartModel.sh <mcr_directory> <argument_list>